Sylius/ShopApiPlugin/README.md

 # Beware

-:warning: The project is experimental and pretty unstable at this moment. :warning:

-It is also just an addition to Sylius - Standard.
+This plugin is just an addition to Sylius - Standard.
 Please, check [official documentation](http://docs.sylius.org/en/latest/) in order to understand the basic concepts.

 ## Pre - requirements